ttalvitie/browservice/BUILD.md

 # Build CEF (this takes a lot of time; run in screen if you are behind an unreliable SSH connection)
 # This command creates a x86_64 build; replace x86_64 by aarch64 for ARM64 and armhf for 32-bit ARM
 # This will build a CEF version that is compatible with the Browservice code in the currently checked out commit
-# (overridable using the command line arguments of build_patched_cef.py)
+# (The version is overridable using the command line arguments of build_patched_cef.py)
 sudo docker run -v "${PWD}/build":/home/appuser cefbuild python3 /home/appuser/build_patched_cef.py /home/appuser/build /home/appuser/patched_cef_x86_64.tar.bz2 x86_64

-# Keep the created CEF distribution from the build directory; we will need it when building Browservice
+# Copy the built patched CEF distribution away from the build directory; we will need it when building Browservice
-# (Again replace x86_64 by aarch64 or armhf when appropriate)
+# (Again replace x86_64 by aarch64 or armhf if appropriate)
 cp build/patched_cef_x86_64.tar.bz2 .

 # Remove the build directory
-sudo rm -rf build
+sudo rm -r build
 ```

 ## Installing Browservice dependencies